OEUG99/Knowledge-Garden/pages/Graph___Style Guide.md

 # Namespaces
-	- Namespaces should only be used when you are writing about a topic that is strongly interconnected with
+	- Namespaces should only be used when you are writing about a topic that is strongly interconnected with another.
+For example,
 	- ## Special Namespaces:
 		- ###  Functional Namespaces:
 			- **[[Graph]]**